-The game was well received by both Apple and Google and we got to 500.000 downloads in the first month which was enough to make us proud and boost our egos a bit.
-This was the smallest project we ever tackled, yet it taught us a plethora of lessons and debunked many of our theories about the world of mobile game development.
+The game was well received by both Apple and Google.
+We got to 500.000 downloads in the first month which was enough to make us proud and boost our egos a bit.
+This was the smallest project we ever tackled.
+Yet, it taught us a plethora of lessons and debunked many of our theories about the world of mobile game development.
 In this article we want to share one of the most peculiar problems we faced and how we decided to approach it, in the hopes that it will help other game designers.

 Oops, we made a Boo-Boo!

-This lead to us bumping the priority of “The Tile Hack” to a critical issue, even though to us it wasn’t even a bug, it was part of the game 🙂
+This led to us bumping the priority of “The Tile Hack” to a critical issue.
+Even though to us it wasn’t even a bug, it was part of the game 🙂